 The hiring manager’s decision regarding those already interviewed has already been made clear if you weren't offered the job.

 Reposting can also happen when the top candidate turns down the job offer.
 Negotiations between the hiring manager and the top candidate can take up to a week or two.
 The hiring manager will terminate negotiations with the first candidate and begin negotiations with the second candidate if the two parties can't come to an agreement within this time.
 This can happen as many times as necessary, going down the ranking of candidates.
 Human resources policies dictate how long after a posting closes a hiring manager must secure a candidate’s acceptance of an offer in some organizations.

 Some candidates might no longer interested in the position by the time the manager works his way down to them, and this can also affect whether the job is reposted.

-Human Resources Is Involved in the Decision
+Human Resources Got Involved

 The hiring manager doesn't decide to repost in a vacuum.
 The human resources department plays a part.
 In addition to actually doing the legwork to repost a job, human resources staff will typically give the hiring manager advice on whether to revise the wording of the posting, how long to keep the posting open, and whether to advertise the job in ways outside the organization’s standard methods.